WPOW: Ownership changes

 On October 2, 2014, Beasley Broadcasting announced that it would trade five radio stations in Philadelphia and Miami (including WPOW) to CBS Radio in exchange for 14 stations located in Tampa, Charlotte and Philadelphia.
 The swap was completed on December 1, 2014.
+After the ownership change, WPOW began shifting to a more Mainstream Top 40/CHR direction with an increasing amount of Pop product, resulting in Mediabase moving the station to its top 40/CHR panel in November 2015.
+The station continued to report to Nielsen BDS' Rhythmic Chart until it was moved to the mainstream top 40/CHR panel in June 2016.

 On February 2, 2017, CBS Radio announced it would merge with Entercom; The merger was approved on November 9, 2017, and was consummated on November 17.

 2023-2024 format shifts

 In May 2023, the station gradually shifted its CHR format to a rhythmic-leaning hot AC format under the slogan "Miami's Party Station", mirroring a similar shift at Chicago sister station WBBM-FM, significantly expanding the playlist to include more throwback hits from the 1990s onward.
 While the station continued to play four current/recurrent hits per hour, the top currents were reduced from around 90 plays a week down to about 60.

 On May 23, 2024, at 5 pm, after playing "Creepin'" by Metro Boomin, The Weeknd and 21 Savage, WPOW dropped all remaining current music and shifted to a classic hip-hop format, while retaining the "Power 96" branding.
 The first song after the relaunch was "Take It To Da House" by Miami native Trick Daddy.